Do you want to install WordPress on the DigitalOcean droplet to get tremendous performance at a low cost? Well, It’s not hard -as it sounds- to do so.

 This is the last step of creating your droplet.

 In the first option, you determine how many droplets you want with the same configuration and capacity.

+Next, choose a unique name for your droplet.
+This name identifies your droplet.
 Your Droplet name can only contain alphanumeric characters, dashes, and periods.

 Finally, click Create Droplet.

 Wait for a few seconds, and then you will see that your server has been created.
 And WordPress has been installed along with the server creation.

 Step 4: Configure the Droplet Interface

 There are several options and settings in every droplet that you should know about.
 The Projects on DigitalOcean can contain multiple droplets.
 And you can make multiple projects on one DigitalOcean account.